mattcg/responsive-ajax/README.md

 ## Methods

-All methods return an instance of `Deferred` created by [tiny-deferred](https://github.com/mattcg/tiny-deferred).
+All asynchronous methods return an instance of `Deferred` created by [tiny-deferred](https://github.com/mattcg/tiny-deferred).

 ### sendForm(form)